-Tupolev Tu-22M Strategic Bomber, Russian Federation
+Tupolev Tu-22M Strategic Bomber, Russia

 The Tupolev Tu-22M (also known as Backfire) is a long-range strategic and maritime strike bomber developed by Tupolev for the Soviet Air Force.
 The aircraft is currently in service with the Russian Air Force and Russian Naval Aviation.